 Primary schools participating in the singing programme are also invited to take part in the annual ‘Big Sing’ – a day-long workshop and performance experience where young people have the opportunity to work alongside professional musicians, conductors, vocal coaches and a live band.

-Together with the Irish Youth Choir and the Association of Irish Choirs Music Generation Offaly/Westmeath works with secondary schools to develop choral partnerships.
+Together with the Irish Youth Choir and the Sing Ireland, Music Generation Offaly/Westmeath works with secondary schools to develop choral partnerships.

 Whole-class and small-group instrumental tuition is also available in a range of school settings, subject to resources.